 FRE 110-111 Elementary French, I, II / 4-4 cr. hrs.
-5 periods (4 lec., 1 lab)
+4 periods

 An oral approach to French taught primarily through conversation.
 Reading and writing are introduced only after listening and speaking skills have been acquired.
 Only French is used.